lennyleadership/FenXiHuaXue_handbook/content/docs/01 Mass Spec LC-MS/Part 05 Troubleshooting/10_systematic_troubleshooting.md

 ### Injection Solvents

 A trend toward faster, more efficient LC/MS/MS has prompted the use of columns with smaller dimensions (50 &mu;m x 2 &mu;m).
-In contrast to conventional columns (250 &mu;m x 4.6 &mu;m), a one column offers advantages that include faster analysis time, better concentration sensitivity, and lower solvent consumption.
+In contrast to conventional columns (250 &mu;m x 4.6 &mu;m), one column offers advantages that include faster analysis time, better concentration sensitivity, and lower solvent consumption.
 However, when smaller quantities of packing material are used, the chromatography can be more easily disturbed.
 Mismatches between the injection solution and the mobile phase are a common problem in compounds that demonstrate early elution peaks (21).

 <div class = "row">
   <div class= "column_right" style="width:360px;">